 In the near future, a weary Logan cares for an ailing Professor X somewhere on the Mexican border.
 However, Logan's attempts to hide from the world and his legacy are upended when a young mutant arrives, pursued by dark forces.

-In 2029 the mutant population has shrunk significantly and the X-Men have disbanded.
+In 2029 the mutant population has shrunken significantly and the X-Men have disbanded.
 Logan, whose power to self-heal is dwindling, has surrendered himself to alcohol and now earns a living as a chauffeur.
 He takes care of the ailing old Professor X whom he keeps hidden away.
 One day, a female stranger asks Logan to drive a girl named Laura to the Canadian border.
 At first he refuses, but the Professor has been waiting for a long time for her to appear.
 Laura possesses an extraordinary fighting prowess and is in many ways like Wolverine.
 She is pursued by sinister figures working for a powerful corporation; this is because her DNA contains the secret that connects her to Logan.
 A relentless pursuit begins - In this third cinematic outing featuring the Marvel comic book character Wolverine we see the superheroes beset by everyday problems.
-They are ageing, ailing and struggling to survive financially.
-A decrepit Logan is forced to ask himself if he can or even wants to put his remaining...
+They are aging, ailing and struggling to survive financially.
+A decrepit Logan is forced to ask himself if he can or even wants to put his ...

 196 of 348 people found this review helpful.

 Was this review helpful to you?